justb4/alpumapa.xyz/docs/src/index.md

 [OpenStreetMap](https://openstreetmap.org), abbreviated as "OSM", is a free, editable map of the entire world built by volunteers.
 OSM is sometimes called "The Wikipedia of Maps".
-You may already use OSM via one of the many "apps" like Komoot, Wikiloc or AllTrails.
+You may already use OSM via one of the many "apps" like Komoot, Strava, Wikiloc or AllTrails.

 !!!
 Español